Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Figured out what was stumping me yesterday!
 Finished up the paper.js portion of the challenge.

 **Thoughts**: Apparently I needed to set a setMatrix value to be false in order to animate the scaling of the circles.
 I should read through documentation a bit more thoroughly in the future.
 I created a JSON file to change the color of each circle depending on which letter was pressed.
 I also set it up so once I get the audio component added, I can just plug that into the JSON so each key has its own sound.

+## Day 26: March 30, 2019

+**Today's Progress**: Finished Patatap Clone project!
+Started watching the codealong videos from Udemy for it.

+**Thoughts**: I feel good about completing this entirely on my own without needing the guidance of the Udemy videos.
+I also adjusted the project just a tad to have a slightly randomly shaped blob appear each time you press a key instead of just a circle.
+It'll still be helpful to watch through them to see any areas I could simplify my code a bit.
+Also, I tackled a small paper.js exercise that I remember not being able to do last time I attempted to learn JS.
+Feeling optimistic.